 - Unless there is an approved articulation agreement with the ABHE school, no more than 12 credits may be transferred to Bethel.
 Credits transferred from ABHE schools are limited to bible or theology courses and these courses are brought in as no more than twelve 100-level elective credits in biblical studies.

-- Bethel enters into articulation agreements with ABHE schools after review by the registrar, the VP and Dean , and the General Education committee for general education courses or the Department Chair for departmental courses.
+- Bethel enters into articulation agreements with ABHE schools after review by the Registrar, the Associate Provost, and the General Education committee for general education courses or the department chair for departmental courses.